eltontay/thirdweb_engine_circle_pw/README.md

 If you are forking this repository from **Replit**, note that it will not run directly in Replit.
 This setup requires **Docker**, which is not supported in Replit's environment.
 After using the template from Replit, you must **download the repository locally** and run the required commands via a terminal.

+Additionally, please review the [LICENSE](LICENSE.md) and [SECURITY](SECURITY.md) policies before using or sharing this repository.
+Unauthorized distribution of sensitive keys or configurations is not recommended.

 ## Environment Variables

 Create a `.env` file with the required credentials or copy the sample file provided below.